 The internet and social media are not intrinsically evil.
 Sharing experiences and learning from others has many potential benefits.
 However, as with most significant advances in human endeavor, a darker side typically develops.
 Internet morality has developed into a corrupt counterfeit for the divine and genuine.

-We must stop following the false god of the internet for these reasons:
+We must stop following the false god of social media for these reasons:

 - Lies – There is no Internet Truth Monitor.
 We would be wise to heed this warning from Facebook – “Don’t believe everything you read on the internet – Abraham Lincoln.”
 There is evil in the world and evil people will use every means to take advantage of others.

 Much of what is presented as fact is manipulated to support a falsehood.
 As David Mitchell sarcastically said, “Over 85% of all statistics are made up on the spot.”
 Politicians from two different parties can use the same data to support opposite opinions.
-It is all in which of the statistics is used, or ignored, and how effectively it can be spun.
+It all depends on which statistics are used, or ignored, and how effectively they can be spun.

 - A faulty moral compass – The moral compass of our day consists of pleasant sounding platitudes that reflect the philosophies of men, with God playing a supporting role, only as needed.
 In the digital age, commercial media has a tremendous influence on morality, or lack thereof.
 Things that we regularly see on the internet, TV, in the theater and movies would have been scandalous a generation ago.
 Consider the source.
 Actors and Hollywood-types do not have a good track record of promoting self-restraint, virtue or integrity.